akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 Effects are created using @java[a factory that is returned via the `Effect()` method] @scala[the `Effect` factory] and can be one of:

-* `persist` will persist state atomically, i.e. all states are stored or none of them are stored if there is an error
+* `persist` will persist the latest state.
+If it's a new persistence id, the record will be inserted.
+In case of an existing persistence id, the record will be updated only if the revision number of the incoming record is 1 more than the already existing record.
+Otherwise `persist` will fail.
 * `none` no state to be persisted, for example a read-only command
 * `unhandled` the command is unhandled (not supported) in current state
 * `stop` stop this actor